andyglick/ds-spring-bridge-addon/README.md

-I've been using Spring as a  DI container and Maven as a build tool since 2004 and I have been pretty interested in at least finding out what capabilities the JEE CDI containers might offer, so I looked for and apparently found a competent biderectional bridge implementation.
+I've been using Spring as a  DI container and Maven as a build tool since 2004 and I have been pretty interested in at least finding out what capabilities the JEE CDI containers might offer, so I looked for and apparently found a competent bidirectional bridge implementation.

 WHICH IS SO COOL THAT I COULD START JUMPING UP AND DOWN